 Whenever there are missing SPF/DKIM records for an individual SMTP channel using a domain that isn't present in the Deliverability tab, company admins will find the DNS records in a different location.

 Click the gear icon on the top right of Front and into the Company settings tab.
 Go to the Teammates section and select the teammate.

-Go to the teammate's Individual inboxes settings, and select the inbox that contains the SMTP channel.
+Go to the teammate's Channels settings, then select the SMTP email channel.

 Follow steps 4-6 from the section above to complete the setup.

 Each DNS provider has their own format of how the records should be entered, but here are some general tips on how to enter Front's records, that should apply to most DNS settings:

 1st DNS Record: The Value that you copy into your DNS settings should not include the 100 in the beginning nor the period (.) at the end.

 2nd DNS Record: The Name field that we display lists the subdomain before your actual domain name, so in the example screenshots in the instructions above, the DNS subdomain field you enter would be front-mail.
 Do not include your own domain name.

 3rd DNS Record: Similar to the 2nd DNS Record in the Name field, the subdomain is the part before your own domain name.

 In your Deliverability settings, you will see a warning for any domains that do not have SPF/DKIM records set.